mykola-nikoliuk/webGLEngine/README.md

 	- Firefox (gecko).

 ## Configuration
-	* to build the project, execute tools\config\make.cmd.
+	* To build the project, execute tools\config\make.cmd.
 		Build will be created in root as "build" folder.
-	* example library also will be updated.
+		Example also will be updated.

 ## Releases
 --------